ralt/hermes/README.md

 `debian/services/hermes.service` file and reproduce the equivalent for your init system.

-From then on, you can follow the steps in [Preparing the usb stick][1].
+From then on, you can follow the steps in
+[Preparing the usb stick][1].

+## How does it work?

+A string of 128 characters is put on the both usb stick and in the user's home directory.
+When connection time comes, the tokens are checked to see if they match.
+If they do, the user can be connected.

 ## Developer todo